 - A list of many of the most common jobs for which VWF is an occupational hazard.
 Also, the types of equipment that can cause VWF when they are used for a prolonged time frame.

-- A list of ways that the risk of VWF can be reduced, and some best practices to minimise damage while working.
+- A list of ways that the risk of VWF can be reduced, and some of the best practices to minimise damage while working.

 - Several key statistics that relate to cases of Hand-Arm Vibration Syndrome (HAVS) in the UK, with a focus on workplace injuries.